 You must’ve experienced pausing for no reason while streaming over Spotify.
-Some users are complaining that Spotify keeps pausing music on iPhone, Android phone, or Windows PC.
+Some users are complaining that Spotify keeps pausing music on iPhone, Android phone, Mac, or Windows PC.
 Hitting the play button repeatedly to resume it kills the fun.
-Let’s explore how we can figure out how to fix it for your Windows PC and phone.
+Let’s explore how we can figure out how to fix it for your Mobile and Desktop.

 This is not a major issue.
 The solutions themselves are pretty easy to follow.
-That said, we’ll recommend you check out all the solutions before trying them out one by one.
-You should be back to streaming songs/podcasts on Spotify seamlessly in no time.
+That said, we’ll recommend you check out all the solutions before trying them out one by one to start streaming songs/podcasts on Spotify seamlessly in no time.

 I am assuming that you have a stable internet connection and are not facing any network issues.
 If Wi-Fi is not working, try mobile data instead.
 Listen to that offline playlist you saved before while we help you fix it.

 Before we start with the solutions, here are some of the common reasons why your Spotify keeps stopping on your Mobile or Desktop.

 - The song added to your playlist is not available anymore.